-My research focuses on understanding the hydrologic and geologic controls that drive groundwater flow, mixing, and nutrient cycling in nearshore aquifers.
-I am particularly interested in the influence of waves, tides, terrestrial recharge, storm surges, sea level rise and other land-sea processes on the exchange of water and chemicals between the ocean and subsurface in estuarine, beach, bay, marsh, and marine environments.
+Our research focuses on the hydrologic and geologic controls that drive groundwater flow, mixing, and nutrient cycling in nearshore aquifers.
+We are interested in the influence of waves, tides, terrestrial recharge, storm surges, sea level rise and other land-sea processes on the exchange of water and chemicals between the ocean and subsurface in estuarine, beach, bay, marsh, and marine environments.

 The paper based on our work on salinity dynamics in beach aquifers was selected for AGU's Water Resources Research Editor's Choice Award, and was featured in EOS's Research Spotlight A New Level of Understanding for Coastal Aquifers, the Environmental Monitor, and the Delaware News Journal.